hisplan/cromwell-gwf-setup/docs/manage-users/add-user.md

 ssh-keygen -y -f my-key-pair.pem > my-key-pai.pem.public
 ```

 where `my-key-pair.pem` is your existing EC2 key pair.
-Your public key will be stored in `my-key-pair.pem.public`.
+Your public key will be retrieved and stored in `my-key-pair.pem.public`.
 You should send the generated public key to the administrator.

 If the command fails, run the following command first to ensure that you've changed the permissions on your private key pair file so that only you can view it.